Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 • Microsoft Dynamics

-• Infor VISUAL
+• Infor

-5. Reduced IT overhead
+5. Reduced IT Overhead

-Step-by-Step: Implementing FSMA 204 Traceability with EDI
+Step-by-Step: Implementing FSMA 204 Traceability With EDI

 Start by determining whether your products appear on the Food Traceability List and document the Critical Tracking Events in your operation.
+Identify which departments and systems are involved in capturing traceability data.

-2. Select an EDI platform
+Step 2: Select an EDI Platform

 Choose a cloud EDI provider capable of supporting food supply chain partners and managing EDI 856 ASN transactions.
+Look for providers with experience in the food industry and pre-built connections to major retailers.

-3. Configure EDI 856 ASN mapping
+Step 3: Configure EDI 856 ASN Mapping

 During implementation, your provider will map fields from your ERP or inventory system to the ASN structure so required shipment data is transmitted automatically.
+This includes mapping lot codes, product identifiers, quantities and shipping information.

 Before full deployment, ASN messages are tested with key partners to ensure shipment data is correctly formatted and traceable.
+Ongoing monitoring helps identify and resolve any transmission issues quickly.

 How Quickly Can EDI Be Implemented for FSMA Compliance?